PaulLerner/ViQuAE/EXPERIMENTS.rst

 This will be applied on both the QA dataset and the KB.

+TODO add instructions for WIT.

 Global image embedding
 ~~~~~~~~~~~~~~~~~~~~~~

-Obtained using ResNet-50: - one pre-trained on ImageNet, pooled with
+Obtained using ResNet-50:
+ - one pre-trained on ImageNet, pooled with
    max-pooling.
 You can tweak the pooling layer and the backbone in the
    config file, as long as it is a ``nn.Module`` and
+   ``torchvision.models``, respectively.
-``torchvision.models``, respectively. - the other trained using
+ - the other trained using
    `CLIP <https://github.com/openai/CLIP>`__ (install it from their repo)

 Obviously you can also tweak the batch size.